gardener/gardener/docs/concepts/controller-manager.md

 This reconciler is responsible for maintaining shoot clusters based on the time window defined in their `.spec.maintenance.timeWindow`.
 It might auto-update the Kubernetes version or the operating system versions specified in the worker pools (`.spec.provider.workers`).
-It could also add some operation or task annotations For more information, see [Shoot Maintenance](../usage/shoot_maintenance.md).
+It could also add some operation or task annotations.
+For more information, see [Shoot Maintenance](../usage/shoot_maintenance.md).

 #### "Quota" Reconciler